simonw/shot-scraper/README.md

                                   selector
   --selector-all TEXT             Take shot of all elements matching this CSS
                                   selector
+  --js-selector TEXT              Take shot of first element matching this JS
+                                  (el) expression
+  --js-selector-all TEXT          Take shot of all elements matching this JS
+                                  (el) expression
   -p, --padding INTEGER           When using selectors, add this much padding in
                                   pixels
   -j, --javascript TEXT           Execute this JS prior to taking the shot